Mollytutu/ML-DL-AI/README.md

 Project context:

 This RAG project was built mainly during March-April 2026, when my harness workflow and multi-agent engineering concepts were still developing.
-I have been focused heavily on this project lately, but this repository should not be read as a complete representation of my latest AI knowledge or engineering approach as of summer 2026.
+I have been focused heavily on other AI projects lately, so this repository should not be read as a complete representation of my latest AI knowledge or engineering approach as of summer 2026.

 Start here: [`RAG/README.md`](./RAG/README.md)